 This is one of my letters to the editor of the local newspaper during my protracted attempts to scale back the careless resource-harvesting of Camano Island, where I lived for 13 years.
 This was mostly a time of total immersion in the Microship project, but protecting the quality of life was a major priority.
-The image covers a bit of unrelated editorial cartoon.
+The art by my maternal grandmother Muriel McCarthy covers an unrelated editorial cartoon.

 I’m constantly amazed at how we humans habitually soil our own nest… although I must admit that, like most people, I mostly ignored the phenomenon until moving to an island made it dramatically clear that it’s actually my nest as well.